UndocEng/fpp-sbs-plus/README.md

 - Direct access to the music files in `/home/fpp/media/music/`
 - The FPP API at `127.0.0.1` to read playback status and start/stop playlists
-- Remotes don't store media locally — they only receive channel data from the master
+- Remotes don't have to store media locally — they only receive channel data from the master
+- No seperate USB wifi adapter is needed

 If your master controls the show, that's where this goes.